spoutn1k/mcmap/README.md

 |`-padding`      |padding around the final image, in pixels (default: 5)|

 *Note: Currently you need both -from and -to to define bounds.*

+#### Tips

+`mcmap` needs a color file to run.
+It will try to load `./colors.json` by default, but you can use the `-colors` option to specify which file to use.

+When passing only a level, `mcmap` will try to guess the size of the existing terrain, but the Minecraft storage format does not make is easy.
+The best results are achieved using `-from x z -to X Z` to define an area to render.

+If rendering large areas, working in threded mode can greatly speed up the process.
+Try using `-splits` with the number of cores your CPU has for the best performance.

+### __Windows__

+Windows is currently unsupported, by a lack of available OSes.
+You can try using [ubuntu on windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) to get a linux terminal and launch it from there.

+Most of the code uses `std::filesystem` and from my understanding should be cross-platform.
+I have no experience nor interest in making a Windows GUI, but it should be pretty straightforward.

 ## Color file format